Skip to main content

 Lifetime Gift and Estate Tax Sunset

-When the TCJA went into effect for tax year 2018, the exemption increased from $5.49 million to $11.8 million per person, and has since been adjusted annually for inflation.
-As of January 1, 2024, the exemption is $13.61 million per person.
-Without further legislative action, the exemption will be adjusted for inflation again for tax year 2025, and subsequently decrease on January 1, 2026, to the pre-TCJA amount of $5 million per person, adjusted annually for inflation.
+When the TCJA went into effect for tax year 2018, the exemption increased from $5.49 million to $11.8 million per person and has since been adjusted annually for inflation.
+As of January 1, 2025, the exemption is $13.99 million per person.
+Without further legislative action, the exemption will decrease on January 1, 2026, to the pre-TCJA amount of $5 million per person, adjusted annually for inflation.
 This amount is projected to be approximately $7 million per person for tax-year 2026.

 Estate Taxation Analysis: Before vs. After the Sunset

 Let’s assume that a married couple has a net worth of $30 million.
-If both spouses were to pass away and leave their entire estate to their heirs:
+Under the TCJA, if both spouses were to pass away and leave their entire estate to their heirs:

 Note: calculations are approximate